vplasencialozano/RyanairTest/README.md

 ## Linux configuration

-Is similar to Windows one.
+It's similar to Windows.
 Simply make sure that:
 * JAVA\_HOME and M2\_HOME system variables are properly set.

 ## Mac configuration

-Same thing as with Windows and Linux
+Same thing as with Windows and Linux.
 You need to make sure that:
 * JAVA\_HOME and M2\_HOME are set accordingly

 ### Installing

-*Selenium server:
+* Selenium server:

-Create a folder and add inside the files:
+Create a folder and add the following files to it :

-*selenium-server-standalone-3.5.3.jar
+* selenium-server-standalone-3.5.3.jar
-*chromedriver.exe
+* chromedriver.exe

-For Windows you can create a Seleniumserver.bat file to be simple to run the server.
-The file should containt:
+For Windows you can create a file called for example Seleniumserver.bat and you can write inside the file the following command:
 "java -jar selenium-server-standalone-3.5.3.jar"

 Or you can run the server with the same command in a console.

-*How to setup the project:
+* How to setup the project:

-From the console or from the IDE, you have to generate resources for the proyect with this command "mvn generate-resources"
+From the console or from the IDE, you have to generate resources for the project with this command "mvn generate-resources"

 To compile the project you should write in a console or from de IDE: